BrodieLucht/ePortfolio/README.md

 4. Communicate effectively in a professional context
    - Week 3 lecture slides explored how to write a professional report
-   - Week 6 lecture slides reiterated this with formal referencing and presentation formatting.
+   - Attended ALC session on referencing correctly using Harvard style.

 5. Define and demonstrate conflict management and resolution strategies.